yatsukiko/discord-theme-stuff/README.md

 this is prob just a mix of stuff i found out look nice and put it together

-1.member wrapper sliding hidden list thing
+1.member wrapper sliding hidden list thing with moved emoji and hidden gift and gif button

 ![](https://yatsukiko.me/u/8XkButrFSx.gif)